raspberrypilearning/cd-dice-roller/en/step_2.md

 --- collapse ---
 ---
-title: I don't have a trinket account
+title: I don't have a Trinket account
 ---

 You can save your work by using one of the options in the **Share** menu.
 You will get a link that you can either save somewhere, for example in a document, or send to someone by email.